ForceANatur/restoration-mod-fans_addons/README.md

 The heavy medics from the April Fools Captain with a 25% of replacing a normal medic (Also a mutator)

-# DSPJ Captain Changes:

-Spring spawns all of this spawn groups at once with 2 Medic-dozers.

-Winters get's his LPFs back along with the titandozers.

-Summers get's another Nader, Taser, Medic, and Dozer.

-Autumn get's 8 titan SWATs of each type.

-Hatman has both cloakers and more Vet Cops.

 # Voicelines:

 ASU: Coach (L4D2)